Cat Calorie Calculator & Feeding Guide

 Calculate your cat's daily calorie needs based on weight, age, activity level, and body condition.
-Get personalized portion size recommendations.
+Then convert that number into practical wet food, dry food, or mixed-feeding portions.

 BCS 3 - Ideal: Ribs felt with slight fat covering.
 Waist visible from above.
 Slight belly tuck.